Foreign relations of Qatar: Cultural and religious activities

 Qatar is an Islamic state with multi-religious minorities like most of the Persian Gulf countries with waves of migration over the last 30 years.
 The official state religion is Wahhabi Sunni Islam.
 The community is made up of Sunni and Shi'a Muslims, Christians, Hindus, and small groups of Buddhists and Baha'is.
 Muslims form 65.5% of the Qatari population, followed by Hindus at 15.4%, Christians at 14.2%, Buddhists at 3.3% and the rest 1.9% of the population follow other religions or are unaffiliated.
 Qatar is also home to numerous other religions mostly from the Middle East and Asia.

-The country has also hosted numerous interfaith dialogue conferences.
+The country has hosted numerous interfaith dialogue conferences.

-The culture of Qatar is strongly influenced by traditional Bedouin culture, with less acute influence deriving from India, East Africa and elsewhere in the Persian Gulf.
-The peninsula's harsh climatic conditions compelled its inhabitants to turn to the sea for sustenance.
-Thus, there is a distinct emphasis placed on the sea in local culture.
-Literature and folklore themes are often related to sea-based activities.
-Oral arts such as poetry and singing were historically more prevalent than figurative art because of the restrictions placed by Islam on depictions of sentient beings; however, certain visual art disciplines such as calligraphy, architecture and textile arts were widely practiced.
-Figurative arts were gradually assimilated into the country's culture during the oil era.